-- (2) Subject to this clause, the licensee must implement arrangements for maximising service continuity to priority customers.
-As part of these arrangements the licensee must: - (a) develop, implement and maintain a documented priority assistance policy; - (b) develop, implement and maintain processes, systems and practices to ensure that priority customers can be identified and provided with priority assistance in accordance with the licensee's priority assistance policy. - (3) In developing a priority assistance policy for priority customers under subclause (2) the licensee must: - (a) consult with the Department of Communications, Information Technology and the Arts and ACMA; and - (b) ensure that the priority assistance policy adequately addresses all of the objectives set out in Schedule 4; and - (c) review the licensee's other relevant policies and systems including its Community, Essential and Emergency Service Policy, to ensure that they are consistent with the priority assistance policy.
+- (2) Subject to this section, the licensee must implement arrangements for maximising service continuity to priority customers.
+As part of these arrangements the licensee must: - (a) develop, implement and maintain a documented priority assistance policy; - (b) ensure that the policy adequately addresses all of the objectives set out in Schedule 1; and - (c) develop, implement and maintain processes, systems and practices to ensure that priority customers can be identified and provided with priority assistance in accordance with the licensee's priority assistance policy. - (3) The licensee's priority assistance policy may be varied from time to time by: - (a) the licensee providing the Minister with a draft variation to the policy and the Minister or his or her delegate approving that variation; or - (b) the Minister giving the licensee a written notice requiring the licensee within a specified period and in specified terms to provide the Minister with a draft variation to the policy and the Minister (or his or her delegate) approving that variation.